canonical/loki-k8s-operator/INTEGRATING.md

 ### Loki charmed Operator Integrations

-1. Loki integrates with [Grafana](https://charmhub.io/grafana-k8s) which provides a dashboard for viewing logs aggregated by Loki.
-These dasboards may be customised by charms that relate to Grafana.
+1. Loki integrates with [Grafana](https://charmhub.io/grafana-k8s), providing a data source for viewing logs stored by Loki.
+This data source may then be consumed in dashboards provided by other charms relating to Grafana.

 2. Loki forwards alerts to one or more [Alertmanagers](https://charmhub.io/alertmanager-k8s) that are related